zlatanajanovic/SBMP_PerfDriving/README.md

 To enable/disable visualisations comment/uncomment lines in the section `Simulation options` line 15-49 of the `main_v1_0.m`.

-To cite this work pleas use:
+To cite this work please use:
 ```
 @inproceedings{ajanovic2019search,
   title={Search-based motion planning for performance autonomous driving},